Pradhan2017/react-todo-app/README.md

 # react-playlist
 It is simple react todo app

-# How to use these files
+# How to run this project

 Go to the path of  react-todo-app folder and type npm start/npm run build